Ferrofluid Synthesis

 Materials

-Note on oleic acid: This is the one material not in the current inventory.
-It is widely available as a soap-making ingredient, printmaking oil, or from chemistry suppliers.
+Note on oleic acid: See the oleic acid inventory page for sourcing.
 Without it, the nanoparticles will not be hydrophobic and will not transfer into oil — you will be left with a water-based magnetic sludge rather than a true ferrofluid.

 Procedure